sighupio/fury-kubernetes-monitoring/README.md

   deployed with Prometheus Operator's CRD.
 - [grafana](katalog/grafana): Grafana deployment to query and visualize metrics collected by Prometheus.
 - [aks-sm](katalog/aks-sm): Service Monitor to collect Kubernetes components metrics from AKS
-- [gcp-sm](katalog/gcp-sm): Service Monitor to collect Kubernetes components metrics from GCP
+- [gke-sm](katalog/gke-sm): Service Monitor to collect Kubernetes components metrics from GKE
 - [kubeadm-sm](katalog/kubeadm-sm): Service Monitors, Prometheus rules and alerts for Kubernetes components of unmanaged/on-promise clusters.
 - [kube-state-metrics](katalog/kube-state-metrics): Service Monitor for
   Kubernetes objects such as Deployments, Nodes and Pods.
 - [node-exporter](katalog/node-exporter): Service Monitor for hardware and OS